andrewgreenh/nextjs-caching-talk/README.md

 # Summary

-- Dynamic at the speed of static
+- **_Dynamic at the speed of static_**
-- No longer full page decision
+- Dynamic vs Static is no longer a full page decision
 - Goal for us: Make as much static/cached as possible
 - --> Not always worth it.
+  - Adding use cache to a component that always directly returns "boring" JSX can be more costly, than just rendering it.
   - Internal app: Being up to date is much more important, invalidation can become tricky
   - E-Commerce: Being up to date is only rarely a must, performance is of utmost importance!